Key takeaways

 Liziba isn’t only the train — two things sit within a short walk and pair naturally with a visit, so you’re not riding all the way in for 25 minutes and back out:

-• E’ling Er Chang (鹅岭贰厂 / TESTBED2).
-About a 10-minute walk uphill from exit 3 (~400 m).
+- E’ling Er Chang (鹅岭贰厂 / TESTBED2).
+About 360 m from the platform, but a 10-minute walk because it is all uphill.
 A 1950s printing-factory complex converted into an art-and-design park; the rooftop is the one from the film 从你的全世界路过 (2016), with a wide view over the Yuzhong rooftops.
 Free to enter.
+Going the other way — downhill from Er Chang to Liziba — is the version your legs will thank you for.

-• Liziba Anti-Japanese War Heritage Park (李子坝抗战遗址公园).
-About 300 m / 5 minutes from exit 1.
+- Liziba Anti-Japanese War Heritage Park (李子坝抗战遗址公园).
+About 300 m / 5 minutes, and it shares a street number block with the viewing platform — both are addressed on 李子坝正街.
 A quiet hillside park of preserved 1930s–40s wartime-capital buildings — rarely crowded, free, and a calm counterpoint to the platform crush.

 What to skip / watch for